roeszler/reabook/README.md

 ![subnavbar](static/documentation/img/reabook-subnav.png)

 Key Features:
-* JavaScript / JQuery event handler monitors the mouseover, dropdown and fade on scroll functions for this and the main navigation bar to a lesser extent.
+* JavaScript / JQuery event handler monitors the mouseover.
+* Dropdown and fade on scroll functions for this and the main navigation bar.

 ![scrollfade](static/documentation/img/reabook-scrollfade.png)
-* SubNav not present on mobile browsers
+* SubNav hidden on mobile browsers

 ### Main Landing Page (index.html)
 * The landing page is intended to ground the user into the primary purpose of the application, options to explore and key branding and iconography throughout the site.

 <details>
     <summary>
-    ReaBook Landing Page Image
+    ReaBook Landing Page Image...
     </summary>

 ![ReaBook Landing Page](static/documentation/img/ReaBook_index.png)
 </details>

 Key Features:
-* Landing page panels will automatically be updated with the newest properties first.
+* Landing page panels will automatically be updated with the newly listed properties first.

     ![order-by](static/documentation/img/order_by-function.png)

     ![order-by](static/documentation/img/order_by-function-2.png)

 ### Search Results / View Properties
-* The main view properties / search results page is intended to provide the user with a familiar format and function to searching properties as they would do with selecting a product on many popular e-commerce sites.
+* The main view properties / search results page is intended to provide the user with an intuitive search function.

 <details>
     <summary>
-    ReaBook Properties View Page
+    ReaBook Properties View Page...
     </summary>

 ![ReaBook Properties View Page](static/documentation/img/ReaBook_view.png)
 </details>

 Key Features:
-* Responsive layout from mobile first design principles to increased options for desktop users.
+* Responsive layout from mobile first design.
+* Increased options for desktop users.
-* If statements to automate the summary information displayed for each card
+* If statements to automate the summary information displayed for each card.
 * Fallback image for properties without specific images supplied by user.

 ### Request Booking Page
-* Takes the user through the process of submitting a request to the property agent for an appointment to view the property:
+* Takes the user through the process of submitting a request for an appointment to view a property:
 <details>
     <summary>
-    1. Choose Property
+    1. Choose Property...
     </summary>

 ![Choose Property](static/documentation/img/reabook-choose-prop.png)